 The kit came with a stitch maker set complete with tape that could be easily laid down and painted over to create the stitch marks.
 I used this and painted every fourth stitch mark and it worked great.
 While I had to go back and touch up each “stitch”, it worked really well for spacing my dashes and keeping them in a straight line.

-Decide where to put your LEGO plates on the table.
+Step Four: Layout the plates.
+Decide where to put your DUPLO plates on the table.
 We needed to get some of our DUPLO building pieces to figure this out.
 We wanted to make sure the DUPLO car and train could fit down the road in the center of the two plates and we wanted there to be an even number of LEGO spaces in-between the boards.
 This is really important so that buildings and bridges can connect from one plate to the next.

+Step Five: Attach the plates!
 This was the most important part in putting our table together.
 A lot of the other DIY LEGO tables I saw online glued their boards to the table.
 Since we knew we wanted these DUPLO plates to be removable, we didn’t want to glue them to the table permanently.
 We decided to screw them in which worked really well.
 My husband had to buy a new drill bit with a countersink built in (about $6) which would make the screw sit flush with the boards.
 If the screw wasn’t flush with the boards, it would stick up and the DUPLOS wouldn’t sit flat.

-Using the drill bit and countersink attachment for your drill, drill a hole into the corner of your plate.
+Using the drill bit and countersink attachment for your drill, drill a hole into the each corner of your plate.
 The countersink is the larger part of the drill bit that creates a beveled place for the top of the screw to sit.
 Since this drill bit is meant for wood, go really slow because it can over drill and drill out too big of a hole.

 Plastic spirals will happen as the countersink strips the plastic.
 You can tear these off and clean out the hole with your finger.

 Using a screwdriver, screw a wood screw into your drilled hole.